Austin Aries: WWE (2016–2017)

 On January 22, 2016, WWE announced that Aries would be joining their NXT brand.
 On the March 2 episode of NXT, he made his debut as a face.
 He was introduced by general manager William Regal before being attacked by Baron Corbin.
 A match was booked between the two at NXT TakeOver: Dallas on April 1, where Aries defeated Corbin.
-On the May 18 episode of NXT, Aries teamed with NXT Champion Shinsuke Nakamura to defeat the team of Blake and Murphy.
+On the May 18 episode of NXT, Aries teamed with Shinsuke Nakamura to defeat the team of Blake and Murphy.
 On the May 25 episode of NXT, Aries declared his intention to become the next NXT Champion, which prompted a response from Nakamura.
 Regal scheduled a match between the two at NXT TakeOver: The End on June 8, which Nakamura won.
 On the June 22 episode of NXT, Aries came out to seemingly thank No Way José for reminding him that wrestling was about having fun, only to attack him after an impromptu dance party, turning heel in the process.
 Aries defeated No Way José by submission at NXT TakeOver: Brooklyn II.
 Aries and Roderick Strong entered the second Dusty Rhodes Tag Team Classic tournament.
 They defeated Tucker Knight and Otis Dozovic in the first round, and were scheduled to face TM-61 in the second.
 However, Aries withdrew from the tournament due to injury.
 Strong faced Shane Thorne in a singles match instead, but was defeated.

-On October 27, Aries suffered a large orbital socket injury during a live event in Fresno, California during a match against Nakamura and was expected to be injured until early 2017.
+On October 27, Aries suffered a large orbital socket injury during a live event in Fresno, California, during a match against Nakamura and was expected to be injured until early 2017.
 It was revealed in November 2016 that permanent titanium plates were inserted to repair the injury.